sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 <info>

-This tutorial handles changes on top of the FTW template booking flow.
+This tutorial handles changes on top of the Sharetribe Web Template booking flow.
 If you want to make corresponding changes to the product order flow, you'll need to make changes to _ProductOrderForm_ (instead of BookingDatesForm)

 </info>